Clean and Safe for All

 - Removing derelict buildings.

-- Creating the Select Committee on a Safe, Clean, and Inclusive Downtown.
+- Creating the Select Committee on a Safe, Clean, and Inclusive Community.

 - Funding graffiti removal services on private property from May to October.